ccclu/Inferring-the-Scene-Using-Wireless-Traffics-and-World-Knowledge.github.io/report.md

 * The dataset includes 5 distinct background settings, representing various indoor environments
 * It features 5 different figures, simulating a diverse range of individuals
-* Each figure performs 4 movement states: static, slightly move, move, and intensive move 2.Captured Surveillance camera corresponding  Wi-Fi packets.
+* Each figure performs 4 movement states: static, slightly move, move, and intensive move

+2.Captured Surveillance camera corresponding  Wi-Fi packets.

 A total of 100 samples.
 Each with 40 seconds
 This dataset offers a robust foundation for studying the relationship between human activities, environments, and Wi-Fi signal patterns.

+We simulated a real living environment by playing a simulated video on a screen, with the camera positioned to face the screen.
+At the same time, we used the camera’s software to capture its live stream and employed a laptop to capture the Wi-Fi packets.

 <img width="1289" alt="image" src="https://github.com/user-attachments/assets/ec855e8a-6425-4ac6-a364-d3d452efc4c5">
+<p align="center">Data Collection Scenario</p>